Skip to content

 6. 06SaaS Valuation Multipliers

-embedded financevertical saaspayfacembedded lendingsaas valuationb2b fintechpayment facilitationprocessing fees
+embedded financevertical saaspayfacembedded lendingsaas valuationb2b fintechpayment facilitation

 Vertical SaaS companies once appeared limited to workflow software and fixed subscriptions.
 Data from established platforms shows those embedding financial services now generate the majority of revenue from payments and lending.
 The embedded finance market is projected to reach USD 155.96 billion in 2026 according to Mordor Intelligence.